+For fun, I put the question to Twitter.
 I deliberately didn’t specify the industry or company stage because I wanted to see how my followers interpreted it.
 I got more than 50 different responses.
-You can read the full thread here.
 As smart product managers, most of the answers were variations of “it depends.”
 It’s usually my answer too.
 What does it depend on?

 - Number of product surfaces: I encourage companies to organize their product team around customers, not code repositories.
 The number of PMs is dictated by the number of product surfaces.
 For example, a company with a single consumer mobile app has different needs than a multi-sided marketplace.
 When I use the term “product surfaces,” I don’t only mean customer-facing UIs.
 An API, a billing system, and an internal customer support tool may all be distinct surfaces worthy of PMs.